AgnostiqHQ/covalent/doc/source/how_to/db/migration_error.rst

     INFO  [alembic.runtime.migration] Running upgrade 9b9d58f02985 -> 9f1271ef662a, v11+ updates
     Migrations are up to date.

-At which point you may start covalent as before with :code:`covalent start`
+At this point you may start Covalent as before with :code:`covalent start`